marcelpetersen/mobil/wunder_collections/_apps/wunder-iot-connector.md

   both always understand each other.</p><p>With the Wunder IoT Connector you can manage all your devices in a central place and easy-to-use interface.</p>"
 screenshot_details:
-- screenshot: "/uploads/2020/09/25/wunder-iot_admin-3.png"
-  title: Manage device configuration presets centrally
-  screenshot_description: |-
-    Speed limits differ across your operation areas?
-You're launching a new market?
-Define parameters – like max. allowed speed – once and simply assign devices to that configuration.
-    With configuration presets you define, manage, and update device settings in one central place.
-    Simple as that!
 - screenshot: "/uploads/2020/09/25/wunder-iot_admin-1.png"
   title: Manage & Monitor all you IoT devices at a glance
   screenshot_description: |-